-Section 25 of the bill appropriates a sum for benefit adjustments for officials and employees of the executive, judicial, and legislative branches and to implement the terms of certain collective bargaining agreements.
+Section 24 of the bill would appropriate a sum for benefit adjustments for officials and employees of the executive, judicial, and legislative branches and to implement the terms of certain collective bargaining agreements.
+HB 417 (ch.
+21, SLA 2008) was enacted into law and contained increases of 3 percent for certain employees not covered by collective bargaining agreements to be effective July 1, 2009.
+AS 39.27.011(f).
+This section would provide the funding for those increases.